moo-the-cow/moblink-rust-relay/README.md

 3. **UDP Binding**
    - By default, it binds a UDP socket to whatever we deem to be the main network interface.

-4. **Battery/Status**
-   - For demonstration, a battery percentage callback is shown.
-This can be replaced with actual device stats.

 ## FAQ